-Click on an empty floor and then click the Upload Image link to import a map.
+Select an empty floor and then click the Design Floorplan link to import a map.
 This will open a sub-window and you can upload the appropriate map, which can be in .gif, .jpg, or .bmp files (less than 500kb in size).
 Select the desired floor plan and select Open.
 The map is then displayed.
-Scale the image as directed and click Close when you are satisfied with the image.
+Scale the image as directed and click Next: Add to floor when you are satisfied with the image.